emmanuelmailukyalo/alx-low_level_programming2/0x02-functions_nested_loops/README.md

 #0.
 Writing a program that prints _putchar followed by a new line
 #1.
 Writing a function that prints the alphabet in lowercase
 #2.
 Writing a function that prints 10 times the alphabet
+#3.
+A function that checks for lower case